Information & Assistance

 Montana SMP staff and volunteers provide education and outreach through presentations and one-on-one counseling.
-Amber Thompson is our local SMP staff person at the Council on Aging and can help you research billing questions or assist you with understanding and organizing your bills and Medicare Summary Notices (MSN).
+Our local SMP staff person at the Council on Aging can help you research billing questions or assist you with understanding and organizing your bills and Medicare Summary Notices (MSN).
 If a billing error is detected, Montana SMP can assist in correcting it, or in the case of potential fraud and abuse, we will refer you directly to the appropriate agency for investigation.

 Senior Medicare Patrol is dedicated to fighting Medicare fraud, waste, and abuse.
 If you suspect you have been incorrectly charged or see a charge for something you did not receive, contact the Council on Aging for assistance.